 Strategy #9) Put Calls-to-Action Everywhere In Your Content

 Ever notice how every popular YouTube influencer says “be sure to like, comment, and subscribe to my channel” during every video?
 This simple call-to-action is a large reason why channels become so popular.
 Increased engagement boosts the video’s results in YouTube’s algorithm, making it reach more people.

-Likewise, you should also ask your audience to follow your call-to-action.
-This may mean putting a CTA at the bottom of your blog’s content, encouraging people to register for your next event.
+Likewise, you should also ask your audience to follow your call to action.
+This may mean putting a CTA at the bottom of your blog’s content, and encouraging people to register for your next event.
 Or putting an event registration CTA in your newsletter that gets sent to existing customers.

 Once your event has finished, your CTA will be different.
 Now you can ask your attendee to subscribe to your newsletter or to watch the highlight video on your website.